FVH AWARDS

 The International Award is for a football stakeholder; any organisation big or small that has delivered exceptional work over the past 12 months to make football a better place for LGBTQ+ people.
 Whether it’s enabling LGBTQ+ people to get involved in the game, using football as a tool to create positive outcomes for LGBTQ+ communities, or educating young people in football environments, our winner will:

-• Have centred the experience of LGBTQ+ people or one LGBTQ+ group in particular
+• Have centered the experience of LGBTQ+ people or one LGBTQ+ group in particular

 • Be able to describe the need for their work